espressif/vscode-esp-idf-extension/docs/SETTINGS.md

 This is how the extension uses them:

-1. `idf.adapterTargetName` is used to select the chipset (esp32, esp32 s2, etc.) on which to run our extension commands.
+1. `idf.adapterTargetName` is used to select the chipset (esp32, esp32s2, esp32s3, esp32c3 and custom) on which to run the extension commands.
    > **NOTE** When you use the command **ESP-IDF: Set Espressif device target** it will override `idf.adapterTargetName` with selected chip and `idf.openOcdConfigs` with its default OpenOCD Configuration files.
    >
    > > If you want to customize the `idf.openOcdConfigs` alone, you can modify your user settings.json or use **ESP-IDF: Device configuration** and select `Enter OpenOCD Configuration File Paths list` by entering each file separated by comma ",".
+2. `idf.customAdapterTargetName` is used when `idf.adapterTargetName` is set to `custom`.
-2. `idf.flashBaudRate` is the baud rate value used for the **ESP-IDF: Flash your project** command and [ESP-IDF Debug](./DEBUGGING.md).
+3. `idf.flashBaudRate` is the baud rate value used for the **ESP-IDF: Flash your project** command and [ESP-IDF Debug](./DEBUGGING.md).
    > **NOTE** The ESP-IDF Monitor default baud rate value is taken from your project's skdconfig `CONFIG_ESPTOOLPY_MONITOR_BAUD` (idf.py monitor' baud rate).
 This value can be override by setting the environment variable `IDF_MONITOR_BAUD` or `MONITORBAUD` in your system environment variables or this extension's `idf.customExtraVars` configuration setting.
-3. `idf.openOcdConfigs` is used to store an array of openOCD scripts directory relative path config files to use with OpenOCD server.
+4. `idf.openOcdConfigs` is used to store an array of openOCD scripts directory relative path config files to use with OpenOCD server.
 (Example: ["interface/ftdi/esp32_devkitj_v1.cfg", "board/esp32-wrover.cfg"]).
 More information [here](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/api-guides/jtag-debugging/tips-and-quirks.html#jtag-debugging-tip-openocd-configure-target).
-4. `idf.port` (or `idf.portWin` in Windows) is used as the serial port value for the extension commands.
+5. `idf.port` (or `idf.portWin` in Windows) is used as the serial port value for the extension commands.

 ### Code coverage Specific Settings